 Background - severe emphysema at the end of maximal medical therapy remains debilitating, leading to a reduction in the quality of life, increased use of healthcare resources and eventually premature death.
-Currently, LVR treatments are carried out in some hospitals in England so patient access is variable.
+Currently, LVR treatments are carried out in England but patient access is variable.
 Access to different techniques is also variable and can depend on individual operator preference.